HTC One (M8) full review

 Viewing the screen through the holes creates a cool LED dot-matrix effect.
 The DotView case cost £35 and is available in seven different colours.

 From launch, the M8 itself is available in three different colours.
 The most popular is 'Metal Grey' but there's also 'Artic Silver' and 'Amber Gold' – a line-up reminiscent of the iPhone 5S colour options.
-See also: O2 and Carphone Wearhouse to sell HTC One M8 in red and pink colours.

 The eagle-eyed will already have noticed that HTC has ditched the dedicated navigation buttons in favour of on-screen alternatives.
 We'll talk about this in more detail in the software section below.
 One thing to note compared to rivals (namely the Galaxy S5 and Xperia Z1) is that the HTC One M8 doesn't come with any dust- or waterproof credentials.
 This may or may not be an important feature to you.
 Read: What's the best HTC smartphone: HTC One mini 2 vs HTC One M8.